The most important factor contributing to your child’s success at UTC Bolton is 96% attendance.

 Regular and punctual attendance at school is a legal requirement under Section 444 of the Education Act 1996.
 It is essential that parents maximise the educational opportunities available to their children and provide the best possible start in life.
 Section 23 of the Anti-Social Behaviour Act 2003 introduced new powers for designated Local Education Officers, Head teachers (and Deputy or Assistant Head teachers authorised by them) and the police to issue penalty notices for unauthorised absence from school.

-If a student has unauthorised absence of 10 sessions (5 days) or more, in any 12 week period (where no acceptable reason has been given for the absence) or a student persistently arrives late for school after the close of registration, their parents or carers may receive a Penalty Notice fine of £50, which must be paid within 28 days.
-If payment is made after 28 days but within 42 days, the penalty is increased to £100.
+If a student has unauthorised absence of 10 sessions (5 days) or more, in any 12 week period (where no acceptable reason has been given for the absence) or a student persistently arrives late for school after the close of registration at 09.30, their parents or carers may receive a Penalty Notice fine of £60, which must be paid within 28 days.
 Failure to pay the fine may result in prosecution and an additional fine of up to £2500 or up to 3 months imprisonment.

 Medical & Dental Appointments

-UTC Bolton does not authorise holidays during term time and consequently parents are reminded that they should only book holidays outside of the school term.
-If holidays are taken without permission the holiday will not be authorised and you may receive a fine if you decide to take your child out of school.
+UTC Bolton does not authorise holidays during term time, consequently parents are reminded that they should only book holidays outside of the school term.
+If holidays are taken during term time a penalty notice will be issued.
+Parents will be invited into UTC Bolton for an attendance panel meeting following an unauthorised holiday.

-Your child’s attendance is monitored every four weeks.
-On the basis of their attendance they are placed into a coloured band.
+Your child’s attendance is monitored weekly, on the basis of their attendance they are placed into a coloured band.
 Students in different bands receive different interventions designed to improve their attendance and therefore enable them to achieve the best possible educational outcomes.
-The UTC’s Attendance Strategy is summarised overleaf.